 Step 1: The search

-The first selection of your potential DJ… let the hunt begin!
+The first selection of your potential DJ… let the hunt and selection begin!

 As with everything in modern times, the search engine is your friend.
 A DJ without a website nowadays is like a baker without bread.
 The days when DJs offered their services through the Yellow Pages lies far in the past.